 Marcus Potter was diagnosed with autism aged three.
 By the age of 15, Marcus had also developed Crohn's disease from the stress of constant bullying in school.
-Now aged 21, Marcus has an obsession with filming the police, something that has led to numerous arrests, a Criminal Behaviour Order (CBO) and appearances in court.
+Now aged 22 (as of July 2019), Marcus has previously had an obsession with filming the police, something that has led to numerous arrests, two consecutive Criminal Behaviour Orders (CBOs), and a number of appearances in court.
 On November 16th 2017, on his way to a Job Centre appointment, on passing the Bethel Street police station in Norwich, Marcus reportedly stuck two fingers up at the police.
 He was arrested at his home the next day, and whilst in prison, on November 22nd 2017 Marcus was also convicted for a section 5 Public Order Act offence in Lowestoft, that had supposedly taken place in August 2017.

 But Marcus did not always have issues with the police.
 One of his psychiatrists noted Marcus as reporting, "I did like the police ... they've mostly been kind to me."
 But all this changed after a series of incidents involving the police that brought back the trauma of being bullied in school.
 Marcus became so upset and angry at the way the police were treating him that he started filming them to get evidence about the way he was being treated.
 His rationale was that if police can use surveillance cameras to catch the public behaving badly, why can't he do the same to them?
-Marcus is highly intelligent and has developed a forensic knowledge of the law which he hopes to be able to study further in university.
+Marcus is highly intelligent and has developed a strong knowledge of the law.
 This his how he has described his fixation (something completely in keeping with autistic behaviour) with the police:

 "I have a massive grudge with the police ... it results in me getting locked up ...
 I don't like spending time in the cells but I have difficulty keeping a lid on my red mist ...
 I have a fascination with the police ... a negative one yes."

-Marcus was at home alone when the police called, arrested him, and took him to Court where—not surprisingly—Marcus unsuccessfully tried to represent himself and was then taken to prison.
-The family was NEVER informed by police or prison staff of his arrest and subsequent imprisonment.
-Police officers would have been very aware of Marcus' diagnosis of autism as it was on his existing police records, he also wore a medical bracelet stating his health conditions, including his Autism.
+Marcus was at home alone when the police called, arrested him, and took him to Court where—not surprisingly—Marcus unsuccessfully tried to represent himself and was then taken to the local prison, HMP Norwich.
+The family was NEVER informed by police of his arrest and subsequent imprisonment until a considerable time later.
+Police officers would have been very aware of Marcus' diagnosis of autism as it was on his existing police records.

-In Marcus' case, the police were unable to distinguish between anti-social behaviour and autistic behaviour, claiming that Marcus’ behaviour represented a threat to the public and himself.
+In Marcus' case, the police were unable to distinguish between anti-social behaviour and autistic behaviour.
+When they requested that the CPS applied for the latest CBO to be imposed on Marcus, they claimed that Marcus’ behaviour represented a threat to the public and himself.
 It is hard to see what threat Marcus does pose to the public.
-At least Marcus is up-front about his filming; the state is furtively filming us on CCTV in every public space we enter.
-But the threat to Marcus is real: police criminalised him because of intolerance of his behaviour and locked him up.
+At least Marcus is up-front about his filming, whereas the state is furtively filming us on CCTV in every public space we enter.
+But the threat to Marcus is real: police criminalised him because of intolerance of his behaviour and charged him to court, which is what lead to these bail conditions being imposed on him in the first place.

-Watch this video also that Marcus took of himself being arrested outside McDonalds in Great Yarmouth as an illustration that, although the police clearly find Marcus' behaviour provocative, they only have themselves to blame given their over-the-top, embarrassingly heavy handed response to a close encounter of the autistic kind.
-As a result of this arrest, Marcus received a restraining order from Great Yarmouth Magistrates Court banning him from filming any McDonalds restaurants in England or Wales.
+Watch this video that Marcus took of himself being arrested outside McDonalds in Great Yarmouth as an illustration that, although the police clearly find Marcus' behaviour provocative, they only have themselves to blame given their over-the-top and embarrassingly heavy handed response to a close encounter of the autistic kind.

 One thing that seems to characterise all the police officers in Marcus' many videos of them, is a distinct lack of a sense of humour, never mind a lack of humanity.
 There are many skills the police could and should have used to de-escalate the situation rather than allowing themselves to be provoked.
 Note that PACE requires all other available responses to be considered before resorting to arrest.
 SEE NOTE ON POLICE POWERS OF ARREST HERE.

-Marcus was held in Norwich Prison pending a hearing set for 19th January 2018 but was released by a judge following a petition launched, titled "Free Marcus Potter—Autism is not a criminal offence", which attracted 10,000 signatures.
+Marcus was held in Norwich Prison pending a court hearing which took place on 24/01/2018, but which did not have a date set.
 While being held in prison Marcus was only allowed three visits per month.
-He was released from prison because the judge concluded that he needed a care plan from the Local Authority, not prison, but in spite of a social work assessment eventually being completed in August 2018 (7 months later), it simply concluding that the Learning Disability Team could not meet Marcus's care needs and he would be referred to the Mental Health Team.
+At that hearing he was released from prison on bail following guilty pleas to both of the offences.
+In spite of a social work assessment eventually being completed in August 2018 (7 months after his release from prison), it simply concluded that the Learning Disability Team could not meet Marcus's care needs and he would be referred to another team.

-Here is what Marcus himself says about the illegitimacy of the CBO:
+Here is what Marcus himself says about the illegitimacy of the conditions of both CBOs:

 'ACPO guidance states “There are no powers prohibiting the taking of photographs, film or digital images in a public place.
 Therefore members of the public and press should not be prevented from doing so."
 Therefore the courts should not be making an order to prevent me lawfully protesting against the actions of Police officers and exercising my right to film in public places.'